Introduction

 Start with one or two.

-That is enough for most people.
+That is enough for most individuals.

 Simple Ways to Use Aromatherapy at Home